 II.
 Eligible Restoration Activities

-In general, proposed projects should clearly demonstrate anticipated benefits to habitats such as those habitats listed in the INTRODUCTION.
-Although the Council recognizes that water quality and land use issues may impact habitat restoration efforts and must be considered in project planning, the Estuary Habitat Restoration Program is intended to fund physical habitat restoration projects, not measures such as storm water detention ponds, wastewater treatment plant upgrades or combined sewer outfall improvements.
+In general, proposed projects should clearly demonstrate anticipated benefits to habitats such as those habitats listed in the Introduction.
+Although the Council recognized that water quality and land use issues may impact habitat restoration efforts and must be considered in project planning, the Estuary Habitat Restoration Program is intended to fund physical habitat restoration projects, not measures such as storm water detention ponds, wastewater treatment plant upgrades or combined sewer outfall improvements.

 III.
 Excluded Activities

 Estuary Habitat Restoration Program funds will not be used for any activity that constitutes mitigation required under any Federal or State law for the adverse effects of an activity regulated or otherwise governed by Federal or State law, or that constitutes restoration for natural resource damages required under any Federal or State law.
 Estuary Habitat Restoration Program funds will not be used for remediation of any hazardous substances regulated under the Comprehensive Environmental Response, Compensation, and Liability Act (42 U.S.C.
 9601-9675).
 Additionally, Estuary Habitat Restoration Program funds will not be used to carry out projects on Federal lands.